Jornal Nacional

-Jornal Nacional (National News), /pt-BR/) is the flagship television newscast of TV Globo.
+Jornal Nacional (National News), /pt-BR/) is the flagship television newscast of TV Globo and shown during prime time.
 First airing on 1 September 1969, according to IBOPE (Brazilian Institute of Public Opinion and Statistics), in the week of 28 September4 October 2015, it was the second most watched program in Brazilian television, with an average of 26,007,251 viewers per minute (roughly 12.5% of the Brazilian population) and for 5.5 million people worldwide via TV Globo Internacional.

+It airs Monday to Saturday, at 8:30 pm.

 History

 César Tralli (left) and Renata Vasconcellos (right), anchors since 2025.

 Jornal Nacional premiered on 1 September 1969, hosted by Hilton Gomes and Cid Moreira, the first Rio de Janeiro-produced newscast to be shown nationwide.
 Months later, the program featured the network's first female weekend presenter Márcia Mendes.

 During the 1970s, Jornal Nacional preferred to emphasize international news and sports.
 The British documentary Beyond Citizen Kane suggests that this happened so that Globo wouldn't have to report the repression of the Brazilian military government, which would have provided a substantial part of the network's growth.
 Despite this, the program introduced some innovations (color broadcasts in 1972, via satellite reports in 1973, live reports in 1976 and videotape footage in 1977).

 Through the 1980s, three episodes involving the program caused controversy.
-In 1982, Jornal Nacional coverage of the state elections of Rio de Janeiro was accused of participating in a plot to fraud the elections.
+In 1982, Jornal Nacional coverage of the state elections of Rio de Janeiro was accused of participating in a plot to rig the elections.
 According to former Rede Globo employee Roméro da Costa Machado, Leonel Brizola, a candidate of the opposition to the military regime, was a politician historically persecuted by Rede Globo owner Roberto Marinho.
 Two years later, the program was accused of omitting information about the Diretas Já, a popular campaign for resuming the direct election for president, near the end of the dictatorship.
 Finally, in 1989, Jornal Nacional was accused of editing a presidential debate between runoff candidates Fernando Collor and Luiz Inácio Lula da Silva in order to favor Collor.
 This episode is also extensively debated on Beyond Citizen Kane.

 In the 1990s, the quality of Rede Globo's journalism increased dramatically.
 Jornal Nacional presented its viewers breaking stories such as police brutality at favelas, an interview with Paulo César Farias when he was on the run from the law, corruption cases on the social security, the kicking of the saint incident among several others.